Biden To Pardon Everyone Convicted On Federal Marijuana Possession Charges In Historic Move

 In a historic move, President Joe Biden announced he is pardoning all of those with prior federal offenses of simple possession of marijuana.

 The White House announced the marijuana reform on Thursday, Oct.
-6 during Biden's visit to the Hudson Valley at an IBM facility in Poughkeepsie, saying he has directed Attorney General Merrick Garland to develop an administrative process to issue certificates of pardon to individuals who are eligible.
+6 during Biden's visit to an IBM facility in New York, saying he has directed Attorney General Merrick Garland to develop an administrative process to issue certificates of pardon to individuals who are eligible.

 Biden said thousands of people with federal convictions for marijuana possession have had their lives upended.